tgupta14/Speech-and-Audio-Discriminator/README.md

 •	**Percentage of “Low-Energy” frames**: The proportion of frames with RMS power less than 50% of the mean RMS power within a one-second window.
 The energy distribution for speech is more left-skewed than for music—there are more quiet frames—so this measure will be higher for speech than for music.

-•	**Spectral Rolloff Point: The 95th percentile of the power spectral distribution.
+•	**Spectral Rolloff Point**: The 95th percentile of the power spectral distribution.

 •	**Spectral centroid**:  The “balancing point” of the spectral power distribution.
 Many kinds of music involve percussive sounds which, by including high-frequency noise, pushes the spectral mean higher.